Black-Phoenix/Project1-CUDA-Flocking/README.md

 ### Interesting error
 During the implementation, a lot of interesting bug showed.
 One of my favorate is shown below.
 This was caused because of an error in the reshuffeling portion of the coherent grid method.
 ![Fail](images/spinning_circles.gif)
+## Questions and Answers
+* For each implementation, how does changing the number of boids affect performance?
+Why do you think this is?
+* For each implementation, how does changing the block count and block size affect performance?
+Why do you think this is?
+* For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
+Was this the outcome you expected?
+Why or why not?
+* Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
+Why or why not?
+Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!